“Who are kept by the power of God through faith for salvation ready to be revealed in the last time.”

 God will protect or salvation until the Lord comes back.
 Then he will completely destroy the siege of Satan upon our lives.
 God will save our souls no matter what trial may come our way.

 The word “ready” means prepared.
 Are you prepared to be revealed?
-Or, is your old nature showing?
-One way or another we are going to leave this world, either through the rapture or physical death.
+Or is your old nature showing?
+One way or another, we will leave this world, either through the rapture or physical death.
 The Christian has nothing to fear in death.
 There will be no more tears, no more death in eternity (Revelation 21:4).
 Death to the believer is a very exciting experience.

 “Revealed” means unveiling.
 Clothes cover a lot of defects.
 When we take them off, we reveal a lot of problems!
-At the coming of Christ, a lot of defects would be unveiled if it were not for Christ himself.
-At that time we will have a resurrected body minus the sin nature.
+At the coming of Christ, many defects would be unveiled if it were not for Christ himself.
+At that time, we will have a resurrected body minus the sin nature.

 The wraps will be taken off at the rapture (1 Thessalonians 3:13; Jude 14; Revelation 19:14).
 Jesus will say to the world, “May I present my bride – no flaws, no defects.”

 It is God’s purpose to show off his bride (the church) who is pure because of Christ.

 It is God’s purpose to show off his bride.
 God cannot show off his bride now.
 Did you ever see a groom who did not want to show off his bride?
 Most grooms do.
 Jesus says, “I want you to meet my wife.”
 He is pleased to introduce us as his bride.
 One day we will go to the eternal party completely dressed for the occasion.

 In heaven, there will be no need for Aspirin, Anacin, or Alka-Seltzer.
 We will no longer need dentures, toupees, glasses, or artificial limbs.
 We will be free from pain on that day.